devzeebo/devzeebo.github.io/posts/exceptionsAreExceptional.md

 ```

 Look at how much cleaner and easier to read the code is!
 We can easily discern the business case this method
-expects and we can write unit tests detailing what we expect to happen when things don't go as planned.
+expects and we can write unit tests detailing what we expect to happen when in the exceptional cases.
-We can also now write a single exception middleware to catch our exceptions and return responses without
+We can also now write a single exception middleware to catch our exceptions across all controllers and return responses
-duplicating logic in all of our controller code:
+without duplicating  the exception handling logic in all of our controller code:

 ```csharp
 // pseudo code for exception handler middleware